alabsi91/request-animation-number/README.md

 #### from: _[Number | Array of Numbers]_ _[optional]_

-- Start form this number/s.
+- Starts form this number/s.
-- Takes one number or array of numbers or if value not provided will be set to 0 automatically.
+- Takes one number or array of numbers or if a value not provided will be set to 0 by default.
 - **Initial Value** `0 | [0, 0 , ...]`

 #### to: _[Number | Array of Numbers]_